Princeton-CDH/cdh-ansible/.github/pull_request_template.md

 **Deadline:**

-### Geniza
-_Does this PR affect any Geniza-related configuration or playbooks?_

-- [ ] This PR affects Geniza — please tag @mabdellatif88 for review

 ### Reviewer Checklist
 _Include **discrete** checks that should be done by the reviewer beyond looking through code and/or file changes.
 Note that this check list will correspond to tasks within the PR overview page._

+- [ ] If this PR affects Geniza-related configuration or playbooks, @mabdellatif88 has been tagged for review
 - [ ] Check 1
 - [ ] Check 2